remasbashanfar/Connect-UCLA/README.md

 ## Installation

+First and foremost, Node.js is required.
+It can be downlaoded from here: https://nodejs.org/en/download/

 After cloning the repository, packages and their dependencies should be installed.

 To do this, in your CLI navigate to the server and